 You can use the train ticket booking widget to the right or try to purchase China train tickets directly online.
 The primary thing to remember is to choose a “G” train, which specifically refers to high-speed trains.

 Another reason for choosing this option is to experience the fastest passenger trains in the world.
-Taking the high-speed train is a fun experience and a speedy ride!
+Going from Beijing to Shanghai by train is a fun experience and a speedy ride!

 2. Travel From Beijing to Shanghai by Airplane (Easiest)